West Coast Road Trip – Part 1

 With only 24 hours to discover Yosemite Park, I decided to embark on the beginner trail that was circa 40 minutes hike.
 After the hike I took a two hour drive around the gorgeous park.

-First useful tip: if you want to see the amazing view from Glacier Point, get there early!
-Cars are allowed up there only at the crack of dawn or after 17pm.
-If you are not physically fit to embark on the hike of your life take that into consideration.
+First useful tip: if you want to see the amazing view from Glacier Point, get there early because cars are allowed up there only at the crack of dawn or after 17pm.
+Hence, If you are not physically fit to embark on the hike of your life take that into consideration and plan an early arrival.

 After Yosemite Park, I needed a place to sleep before making it to the Death Valley.
-After hours on the road, I ended up in a tiny charming town in the middle of nowhere called Lone Pine.
-The location was perfect as it circa one hour drive from Monument Valley and has some nice restaurants where you can unwind after a long day driving.
+After hours on the road, my next destination was a tiny charming town in the middle of nowhere called Lone Pine.
+The location was perfect, circa one hour drive from Monument Valley, and it didn’t hurt that the town had some nice restaurants perfect to unwind after a long day driving.

-Rumours are true the Death Valley is HOT.
-During the day the temprature can rise up to 47°C. For this reason I recommend coming here early in the morning or very late in the afternoon, Crossing the entire Valley is circa 2 hours by car.
-I promise you don’t want to be stuck here without fluids if your car ever breaks down.
+First of all, I would like to say that rumours are true the Death Valley is HOT.
+During the day, temperatures can rise up to 47°C. Consequently, my advice is for you to come here very early in the morning or late in the evening.
+Crossing the entire Valley is circa 2 hours by car and you don’t want to be stuck here without fluids if your car breaks down during your road trip.

 Useful tip: Don’t worry you won’t actually die in the Death Valley but remember you are not a super hero.
 Don’t take things for granted.
 Water is precious if you are stranded and heat strokes are common.
 If you are not an expert, do NOT park you car and venture in the Valley for a stroll.

 This is is for now!
-If you want to find out the rest of my journey on the road go check out the second post and share the love.
+If you want to find out the rest of my journey and get inspired to plan your own road trip go check out the next post and don’t forget to share the love!